mantidproject/documents/Design/reflectometry-idf.md

   ### 3. Describe multiple modes of configuration

-  The instrument scientists would like to describe multiple modes of configuration (NR, PNR liquids, etc.) within a single IDF.
+  The instrument scientists would like to describe multiple modes of configuration (NR, PNR, liquids, etc.) within a single IDF.
   This will require a sensible way to describe multiple degrees of freedom and, if done accurately, will help in solving an issue they are having with Q error bars and some other possible source of systematic error.
 It will also allow them to update their workflow in real time as the report often having to change configurations with some users which ultimately takes a lot of time.